GweiPump/roboticPump/README.md

 https://www.youtube.com/watch?v=CX-vrFobFG4&ab_channel=Singularity2045

-Pump rate is about 40 mL every 76 seconds not primed per pump.
+Pump rate is about 40 mL every 76 seconds not primed with a single pump.

+Pump rate is about 40 mL every 50 seconds not primed with two pumps at the same time.

+Using GPIO pins 21 and 23.

 Wiring info (more to update):